room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

     sonarqube {
         //noinspection GroovyAssignabilityCheck
         properties {
-            /* Sonar needs to be informed about your libraries and the android.jar to understand that methods like
+            /* SonarQube needs to be informed about your libraries and the android.jar to understand that methods like
              * onResume() is called by the Android framework.
-Without that information Sonar will very likely create warnings
+Without that information SonarQube will very likely create warnings
              * that those methods are never used and they should be removed.
 Same applies for libraries where parent classes
              * are required to understand how a class works and is used. */ def libraries = project.android.sdkDirectory.getPath() + "/platforms/android-22/android.jar," +